Ria424/developers-animatesdk-docs/Document_object/Document55.md

 #### Returns

-`boolean`; A boolean value: true if the scene is duplicated successfully; false otherwise.
+`boolean`; true if the scene is duplicated successfully; false otherwise.

 #### Description

-Method; makes a copy of the currently selected scene, giving the new scene a unique name and making it the current scene.
+Method; Makes a copy of the currently selected scene, giving the new scene a unique name and making it the current scene.

 #### Example